tikv/community/committee/sig-governance/SIG-GOVERNANCE.md

 ## Organizational Governance

-In order to standardize Special Interest Group efforts, create maximum transparency, and route contributors to the appropriate SIG, SIGs should follow these guidelines:
+To standardize Special Interest Group efforts, create maximum transparency, and route contributors to the appropriate SIG, SIGs should follow these guidelines:

 - Create a charter and have it approved according to the SIG charter process.
-Please refer [Create the SIG charter](#create-the-sig-charter) for more details.
+Please refer to [Create the SIG charter](#create-the-sig-charter) for more details.
 - Meet regularly, at least for 30 minutes every 2 weeks, except for long holidays
 - Keep up-to-date meeting notes, linked from the SIG's page in the community repo
 - Report activity in the weekly community meeting at least once every quarter
 - Participate in release planning meetings and retrospectives, and burndown meetings, as needed
-- Ensure related work happens in a project-owned github org and repository, with code and tests explicitly owned and supported by the SIG, including issue triage, PR reviews, test-failure response, bug  fixes, etc.
+- Ensure projects and work by the SIG happen in TiKV organization repositories and are responsibly maintained according to the standards of TiKV repositories.
 - The assignable tasks will be graded by difficulty levels and claimed by SIG members.
 - Use the GitHub PR & issues, slack channels as the primary means of working, communicating, and collaborating.